gnosis/dex-services/README.md

 truffle migrate --reset
 ```

-In order to setup some testing accounts and make the first deposits (from account 3, of the thrid registered token with an amount of 18), run in the same repo the following scripts:
+In order to setup some testing accounts and make the first deposits (from account 3, of the third registered token with an amount of 18), run in the same repo the following scripts:

 ```bash